-Senior Citizen Savings Scheme is specially designed to benefit senior citizens and provides a decent interest rate of 9 per cent.
+Senior Citizen Savings Scheme is specially designed to benefit senior citizens and provides a decent interest rate of 8 per cent and higher return.
 As per rules, NRI's and HUF are not eligible to open an account under the scheme.
 The lock in period is 5 years and can be extended up to another 3 years.

 Now let us look at best Senior Citizen Savings Scheme in India

 Individuals who have attained the age of 60 years are eligible to open an account and can be done by submitting an an application in Form A along with the amount of deposit in multiple of Rs 1000, along with age proof.

 In a case when an individual has attained the age of 55 years but less than 60 years can also open the account if the retirement is on account of superannuation or otherwise.